 Deductions and exemptions under new tax regime

-Under the new tax regime, deductions and exemptions are limited.
+Under the new tax regime, and exemptions are limited.
 However, taxpayers can still claim deductions under Section 80CCD (2) for an employer's contribution to the National Pension Scheme (NPS).

 Here are some key points regarding deductions and exemptions under the new tax regime: